-Inbox Zero Is the Wrong Goal.
-Here Is What to Aim for Instead.
+Inbox Zero Is the Wrong Goal for Email

 The inventor of Inbox Zero did not mean what you think he meant, and chasing an empty inbox is actually making you less productive

-The zero in Inbox Zero was never about the number of messages in your inbox.
+The inbox zero meaning that most people assume — an empty inbox — is wrong.
+The zero was never about the number of messages in your inbox.
 It referred to the amount of time your brain spends thinking about your inbox.
 Mann wanted people to stop living in their email, not to obsessively archive every message.
+Whether you are buried in email or just mildly overwhelmed, the goal is the same: zero mental overhead, not zero messages.

 The Empty Inbox Trap